top of page

 Renee D. Read

-Dr. Renee Read completed her B.A. in Biology at Carleton College, with a research focus in developmental biology.
+Dr. Renee Read completed her B.A. in Biology at Carleton College, with a research focus on developmental biology.
 She then trained in tyrosine kinase signal transduction as a research technician for two years following her undergraduate degree.
-Based on her education and her research experiences, Renee then decided to pursue a career at the intersection of developmental biology and cancer genetics.
+Based on her education and research experiences, Renee decided to pursue a career at the intersection of developmental biology and cancer genetics, focusing on neural tumors.
 She completed her Ph.D. at Washington University at the School of Medicine in Developmental Biology with Dr. Ross Cagan, where she studied neural development and developed new models for Multiple Endocrine Neoplasia (MEN2) neural cancers using Drosophila melanogaster.
-These MEN2 models were successfully used in pre-clinical drug testing of new therapies that have since been FDA-approved for MEN2 patients, demonstrating the power of genetic model systems to advance cancer research.
+These MEN2 models were later used in pre-clinical drug testing of new therapies that have since been FDA-approved for MEN2, demonstrating the power of genetic model systems to advance cancer research.

 Read 4.jpg